needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 #### Automatic occlusion

 Some devices offer depth information about the real world.
 For instance, with a feature known as person occlusion, iOS devices with the A12 Bionic chip (and newer) provide depth information for humans detected in the AR Camera frame.
-In the future, more devices are expected to produce real-world depth information.
+Newer Android phones and iOS devices equipped with a LiDAR scanner can provide an environment depth image where each pixel contains a depth estimate between the device and physical surroundings.

 Adding the `AROcclusionManager` component to the Camera with the `ARCameraBackground` component automatically enables the background rendering pass to incorporate any available depth information when rendering the depth buffer.
 This allows for rendered geometry to be occluded by detected geometry from the real world.
 For example, in the case of iOS devices that support person occlusion, detected humans occlude rendered content that exists behind them.